What Other Parents Are Reading

 The Future of Polio

-Four countries (Afghanistan, India, Nigeria, and Pakistan) still have polio circulating, and the virus could be introduced to other countries.
-If the polio virus is imported into a country where not enough people have been immunized, there's the risk that it could spread from person to person.
-That's what has happened in some countries in Africa and Asia.
+Health groups are working toward wiping out polio throughout the world, and much progress has been made.
+But several countries still have polio circulating, which means that the virus could occur in others.
+If the polio virus reaches a country where not enough people have been immunized, it could spread from person to person, as has happened in some countries in Africa and Asia.
 So until it has been eliminated worldwide, it's important to continue vaccinating kids against polio.

 - Who Should Decide When Kids Are Immunized?